Odilf/sudoky/README.md

 # Sudoky

-A simple sudoky implementation in Svelte.
+A simple sudoku implementation in Svelte.
 Not much else to say.